5 Huge Health Mistakes I Made On My Healing Journey

 I am not a doctor and the statements on this blog have not been evaluated by the FDA.
 Products mentioned here are not intended to diagnose, treat, cure, or prevent any disease.
 Please do not ask me for medical advice.
 Click here to read my full disclaimer.

-The good news is I’ll be 40 years old next year and I feel amazing.
-The bad news is it wasn’t easy getting here and I made a ton of mistakes on the way.
+The good news is that I’ll be 40 years old next year, and I feel amazing.
+The bad news is it wasn’t easy getting here and I made many mistakes on the way.

-But you know what – that’s ok.
-I’ve learned so much and I’m happy to share what I’ve learned so others can learn from my mistakes.
+But you know what—that’s okay.
+I’ve learned so much, and I’m happy to share what I’ve learned so others can learn from my mistakes.

-Over the past few years, I realized so much of what I thought I knew about health was wrong.
-I had to do a ton of unlearning to get where I am today in terms of my health.
+Over the past few years, I realized so much of what I thought I knew about health was wrong, and I had to do a ton of unlearning to get where I am today in terms of my health.

 I used to determine whether a diet, supplement, or other natural healing modality was working simply on whether it made me feel good or bad.